List of The Young and the Restless characters introduced in the 2000s: Anita and Frederick Hodges

-History

-Anita and Frederick Hodges are the parents of Brittany Hodges.
+Anita and Frederick Hodges are the parents of Brittany.
 Their marriage was not going well because Anita needed more attention, and Frederick was more focused on his job as a banker.
 Anita had an affair with the young J.T.
 Hellstrom, who once dated Brittany.
 The affair caused a conflict with J.T. and his girlfriend at-the-time, Colleen Carlton.
 Meanwhile, Frederick sought comfort in the arms of Jill Abbott, but their relationship did not evolve.
 Frederick was the first family member to see Brittany stripping in Bobby Marsino's strip club.
 Neither Frederick nor Anita had much of a story aside from being included in their daughter's story lines.
 Both parents mostly disapproved of Brittany's relationship with Raul Guittierez, but they were not happy when she was dating Bobby either.
 Anita and Frederick were last seen in early 2005, when Brittany told them that she was pregnant; neither parent offered her any support.
 They then moved to New York City.